ckorzen/pdf-text-extraction-benchmark/evaluation/README.md

 ## Evaluation Criteria

-On evaluate a tool, each of its `.final.txt` output files is compared with the equivalent ground truth file.
+On evaluating a tool, each of its `.final.txt` output files is compared with the equivalent ground truth file.
 The following evaluation criteria are measured:

 + **NL+**: the number of spurious newlines in the output file.